 Become an Annual Animal Sponsor today, and 100% of your donation will go to the feeding and care of the animal(s) of your choosing.

-In 2015, over 206,000 guests visited Austin Zoo, put your name in front of the habitat of your choosing!
-With your sponsorship, signage documenting your name or your company’s name will be created and displayed on the animal habitat for an entire year.
+In 2015, over 206,000 guests visited Austin Zoo, with more in attendance each following year.
+With your sponsorship, signage documenting your name or your company’s name will be created and displayed for an entire year on the animal habitat.
 For more information, please call 512-288-1490.

 Red Kangaroo Jason is our only marsupial here at Austin Zoo.
 He loves napping in the cool dirt during hot summer days, practicing his boxing skills on his red speed bag and hopping around his large yard space.